 2. Scan the reviews – did other people describe being in touch with the host like getting local recommendations or being served breakfast?
 If this is the case people will usually write something about that.
 How is check-in arranged?
 If you need to use a lock-box instead of being welcomed by an actual person, it is quite probable that your stay will be less personal.

 3. Have a look at the type of advertisement – is the apartment listed as ‘instant book’?
-Personally, I would like to know who’s coming and when before accepting so this is probably another indicator that you will not stay in a local Airbnb.
+Personally, I would like to know who’s coming and when before accepting a request, so this is probably another indicator that you will not stay in a local Airbnb.
 Another thing to take into account is the number of listings a host has.
 You can see this by clicking on the host’s profile.
 If there are multiple (and all look similar) you know you are most likely dealing with a commercial operator.

 Add to the experience yourself – keep it personal